Wykerd/VAST.ts/SPECIFICATION.md

 6. The *node* determines its estimate of the *joining node*'s *EN neighbors* from the constructed *local Voronoi diagram*.
 7. The *node* sends a *HELLO RESPONSE message* to the *joining node* containing the *missing EN neighbors* of the *joining node*.
 8. The *node* closes any connections to the *EN nodes* in the set that are not its *EN neighbors*.

+## MOVE

+The following is the procedure for a *node* to move in the network:

+1.

 # VON Algorithms